 The committee and the board may grant restricted shares under the 2014 SIP.
 If a grantee's employment or service to the company or any affiliate thereof terminates for any reason prior to the vesting of such grantee's restricted shares, any unvested shares will be forfeited by such grantee.
-The committee and the board may also grant restricted share units, performance share units, and other awards under the 2014 SIP, including shares, cash, cash and shares, other share units, share appreciation rights, and/or the opportunity to purchase our shares in connection with our public offerings.
+The committee and the board may also grant restricted share units, performance share units, and other awards under the 2014 SIP, including shares, cash, cash and shares, other share units and share appreciation rights.